m-ke/3dio-website/src/docs/api/1/lightmap-baking.md

 ```

 ## bakeHiRes

+Bake your scene in high quality.
+This is useful to make your model more realistic and beautiful before publishing.

 | Parameter | Type | Required? | Default | Description |
 | --- | --- | --- | --- | --- |